digital-chemistry-laboratory/morfeus/docs/dispersion.rst

 calculate substitutent P_int values.

 For more detailed information, use ``help(Dispersion)`` or see the API:
-:py:class:`steriplus.steriplus.Dispersion`
+:py:class:`morfeus.morfeus.Dispersion`

 **********
 Background
 **********

-The P_int dispersion descriptor was introduced by Pollice and Chen as a quantitative descriptor for dispersion interactions [1]_.
-Steriplus can calculate P_int based on an electron density isosurface, as in the original article.
+The P_int dispersion descriptor was introduced by Pollice and Chen as a quantitative descriptor for dispersion interactions [1]_. morfeus can calculate P_int based on an electron density isosurface, as in the original article.
 In addition, we have found that a very fast method based on surfaces constructed from vdW radii correlate very well with P_int from electron